 More easy cake recipes you’ll love

 This soft and moist ginger loaf cake topped with crunchy streusel is the perfect tea time cake.
-Dark brown sugar and treacle for rich flavour and ginger, cinnamon and allspice give that wonderful gingerbread flavour.
+Treacle and spices add a gingerbread vibe.

 Ingredients